alexgrejuc/filesharer/README.md

 # Additional Details

+The application was developed and tested on Ubuntu 20.04 with JDK 11.0.014 and Scala 3.1.1.
+It does not depend on any external libraries.

 The above instructions require running the application from `working-directory`, although this can be changed by modifying the configuration files.
 The only restriction is that the server must be run from a directory that contains [server/config/config](working-directory/server/config/config) and the client must be run from a directory that contains [client/config/config](working-directory/client/config/config).
 Look in [src/main/scala/configuration/Configurator.scala](src/main/scala/configuration/Configurator.scala) for the format of these files.

 With the provided configuration, the server will store its files in [working-directory/server/storage](working-directory/server/storage).